Arctic Valley Ski Area

 - Alaska Outdoor Gear Rental offers full ski and snowboard rental packages.

 Come check out the tube park it is a great family friendly weekend activity

 The tube park operates four daily sessions On Thursdays and Fridays, and five daily sessions on Saturdays and Sundays.
-Each session will allow a limited number of riders access to the tube park for as many runs as can be complete during that time period.
+Each session will allow a limited number of riders access to the tube park for as many runs as can be completed during that time period.
 Currently the rider limit is 50.
 Check out our Tube Park page for more information.

 There are several areas for backcountry skiing and travel that may be accessed from the Arctic Valley Trailhead.
 The most popular area is the north side of Toklat Creek, where several good runs exist on the south-facing slopes of Mt Gordon-Lyon.
 Arctic Valley maintains a groomed trail up the valley from the top of the tube park to the top of Toklat Creek.
 Everything to the south of this trail is part of the ski area, and uphill travel is not allowed.